semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 </TabItem>
 </Tabs>

+### Job sessions

+The self-hosted agent executes the job commands in two different ways depending on the platform where it is running:

+- On Linux and macOS, a new PTY session is created at the beginning of every job.
+All commands run in that single session
+- Since Windows does not support PTYs, each command is executed in a new PowerShell process with `powershell -NonINteractive -NoProfile`.
+The only way to have aliases available to commands is through PowerShell modules.

 ## How to debug jobs on self-hosted {#debug}

 Since communication is always initiated from the self-hosted agent, Semaphore has no way to start or attach a terminal to jobs running on self-hosted agents.
 This means that the [debug command](./jobs#debug-jobs) does not work.